-State law protects reporter confidentiality.
-We will not disclose your name to the individuals whom you report.
-You should not be afraid of reprisals if you report.
+State law protects Reporter confidentiality.
+We will not disclose your name to the individuals you report.

 What will happen when I report child protection concerns?

-A social worker will write up your report.
-They will wish to know the names, ages, and addresses of family members.
-They will wish to hear information about the suspected abuse or neglect.
+A social worker will ask the names, ages, and addresses of family members as well as information about the suspected abuse or neglect and the family’s functioning.
 Please be prepared to provide as much information as possible.
-It is critical for the Social Worker to obtain as much information to make a judgment about present danger threats and likely emergency conditions to child safety.
-This information assists the agency in identifying not only what actions it should take but also whether the option for an emergency response apply.
+This information assists the agency in identifying not only what actions it should take, but also whether the option for an emergency response applies.

 What will happen when the social worker sees the child and family?

-Social workers will interview children and family members regarding the maltreatment concerns.
-They will assess present or impending danger threats to child safety and family strengths and needs.
-They will make determinations as to whether maltreatment as defined in state statutes has occurred.
-The Social Worker will make decisions as to services might benefit the children and family.
+Social workers will interview the child and family members regarding the maltreatment concerns.
+They will assess present or impending danger threats to child safety as well as family strengths and needs.
+They will make determinations as to whether maltreatment, as defined by state statutes, has occurred.
+The social worker will make recommendations to services that might benefit the child and family.

 Will the child be removed from their family?

 The Department of Health and Human Services strives to maintain families together.
 We serve most children and families in their home.
 However, if the family is unable or unwilling to control present and/or impending danger threats to child safety through an in home safety plan, an out of home plan will be considered to assure child safety.
-Court action is necessary in all of those instances.
+Court action may be necessary in either of these instances.

-In removal situations, the Department of Health and Human Services actions are guided by Wisconsin State Statutes (specifically, Chapter 48, also known as the Children’s Code).
-These statutes set forth agency child protection responsibilities, situations in which agencies may petition the Courts for involvement in children’s lives, dispositions which Courts might enter on children’s behalf, criteria which must be met in order to take children into custody, places in which children taken into custody may be held, and more.
-These Statutes closely circumscribe social workers’ actions.
-Children and families are awarded many rights by these statutes.
+In removal situations, the Department of Health and Human Services’ actions are guided by Wisconsin State Statutes (specifically Chapter 48, also known as the Children’s Code).
+These statutes set forth agency child protection responsibilities, situations in which agencies may petition the Courts for involvement in children’s lives, criteria which must be met in order to take children into custody, places in which children taken into custody may be held, and more.

 Will I learn what happened?

-For more information on child abuse and neglect visit these websites.
+For more information on child abuse and neglect, visit this website: